Federal prosecutors convene grand jury for civil investigation into Derek Chauvin

 Last summer, the Justice Department promised a robust investigation into Chauvin and three other officers implicated in Floyd's death, as anti-police brutality riots tore through the Twin Cities and spread across the United States.
 On May 28, outside the FBI field office in Brooklyn Center, Minnesota U.S. Attorney Erica MacDonald said the federal investigation would focus on whether the officers used their authority as law enforcement agents to deprive Floyd of his constitutional rights.
 To meet the bar of this federal civil rights violation, investigators must prove the officers took action — or failed to do so — with knowledge of wrongdoing.

 At the time, MacDonald, calling the case a top priority for the Justice Department, said the federal investigation "must be done right" and it could take time to build.
-The federal case has been quiet until the recent empaneling of the grand jury — a private proceeding in which a group of citizens decided whether a charge is warranted — a revelation first reported by the New York Times and confirmed by Star Tribune sources Tuesday.
+The federal case has been quiet until prosecutors recently began calling witnesses before the grand jury — a private proceeding in which a group of citizens decided whether a charge is warranted — a revelation first reported by the New York Times and confirmed by Star Tribune sources Tuesday.

-Chauvin is facing a trial next month on charges of second-degree murder and manslaughter in state court.
-He was arrested after bystander videos showed him kneeling on Floyd's neck for more than nine minutes.
-Former officers J. Alexander Kueng, Thomas Lane and Tou Thao are each charged as accomplices.
+Chauvin was charged with several felonies, including second-degree unintentional murder and manslaughter, after bystander videos showed him kneeling on Floyd's neck for more than nine minutes last May.
+Former officers J. Alexander Kueng, Thomas Lane and Tou Thao are each charged with aiding and abetting second-degree murder and manslaughter.

 The Justice Department investigation runs parallel to the state case, meaning it could proceed regardless of the verdict on the upcoming state trials for Chauvin and the others.